John Nicholls (footballer): Other matches

+The VFL/AFL lists Nicholls' total as 366, excluding his pre-season/night series matches.

+Depending on the viewpoint taken, Nicholls' senior career games total was an elite Victorian football record until being broken by Kevin Bartlett in Round 12 of 1981 (using the VFL/AFL's total) or Round 5 of 1982 (using his overall total).

 Coaching

 Following his retirement, he served as non-playing coach at Carlton in 1975, but then resigned three days before the start of the 1976 VFL season, citing mental and physical exhaustion.
 Nicholls then went to South Australia, where he coached Glenelg from 1977 to 1978, and then returned to Melbourne to coach Coburg in the VFA in 1981.

 Life after Football

 Nicholls has remained loyal to Carlton, even through the recent lean years.

 In August 2010, at a function to celebrate the 40th anniversary of Carlton's memorable 1970 premiership, Nicholls took the opportunity to voice his displeasure at the way Carlton had been run by previous administrators since the 1995 premiership, which eventually led, among other things, to the club's first wooden spoon in 2002:

 The thing that annoys me more at the moment about Carlton is our lack of respect, generally, in the footballing public.
 I know that, without going right through all the 50-odd years, I have seen a lot of good committees come and go.
 I have seen a lot of good players come and go, but there is a lack of respect and, to me, a trashing of the Carlton brand in the past 10 or 15 years.

 During Carlton's 150th anniversary celebration in June 2014, at which he was named the club's greatest player, Nicholls went further, saying that the club needed to lose its arrogant image:

 But I must say, if I have one regret about the image of Carlton, who I love, it is the fact that we have probably taken over from Collingwood as being the most hated side in the league.
 I say that because people think we were arrogant, which we were – thanks to a couple of presidents.
 Without mentioning any names, they were arrogant.
 When we won, they didn't know how to win properly.
 I believe that's the thing about sport – you have got to know how to win and how to lose and do both properly.
 We were arrogant.
 I think that helped create an image of the club, being an arrogant club, which I don't think we are.